OxfordRSE/gutenberg/README.md

 - `node` version v18.19.1 or later - packaged with `npm`
 - `corepack` version `0.28.0` or later - install with `npm install -g corepack`
 - `yarn` version `3.3.0` or later - installed via `corepack` with `yarn --version`
-- For developing the renderer rather than just materials, you'll also need a `postgres` instance
+- For developing the full web application functionality rather than just previewing materials, you'll also need a `postgres` instance

 ### 1. Clone repository